 Can I have multiple VPN tunnels on EdgeRouter X?

 Yes, you can configure multiple IPsec tunnels to connect different sites.
 Each tunnel will require its own peer configuration and local/remote subnet definitions.
-Windscribe vpn chrome extension: the complete guide to installing, using, and optimizing Windscribe on Chrome in 2025
+Edge vpn mod: a comprehensive guide to safe, legitimate use, risks, and top alternatives for 2026

 How do I handle dynamic IPs on one side?